Master of Gestalt Therapy

 Residential

 Learning occurs within year cohorts, mixed year groupings, and through activities involving the whole community.
 Open explorative processes complement a schedule of planned experiential activities, seminars and discussions.
 Student experience is shared and explored with academic staff support and supervision.
 Students have the opportunity to build awareness of their strengths and limitations as these may relate to their life and work with clients.
-Students also have opportunity to work through relational issues, including issues of conflict between one another.

 The residential is a space for intense practice of the skills of the Gestalt therapist.
 This occurs within each of the year groups.
 Senior students in particular have the opportunity to practice, receive feedback and be assessed on their one-to-one therapy and group facilitation skills.
 This work is supported by academic staff direction and supervision.
 The practice experience for senior students is enhanced by working with individuals and groups across the years of training.
 Important elements of the students’ assessment requirements are fulfilled at the residential.
 Students in other years benefit from observing the work of their senior colleagues as well as academic staff.